bemasc/risav/draft-xu-ipsecme-risav.md

 ## Reflection Attack

 Attackers would not send packets to victims directly, but they would send packets to a server that runs amplification services, such as DNS, NTP, SNMP, SSDP, and other UDP/TCP-based services.
 The packet sent to the public server would be multiplicatively amplified and replied to the victim, which would be more destructive than a direct attack.
-In this case, if SAV is deployed, attackers are almost not able to launch such attacks.
+In this case, if SAV is deployed, attackers can almost not launch such attacks.

+# Example RISAVAnnouncement eContent Payload

+TBD.